Published: Oct 25, 2018Time to read: 9mins Category: Recruitment

 Once you have a small-scale success to use as a model, it’s time to expand your new onboarding experience to other departments, divisions, and eventually the entire company.

 To do that, you’ll need to document the process in an onboarding checklist to simplify adoption of the program and encourage consistency.
-Within that checklist, identify opportunities for each department to tailor the onboarding process to its needs for specialized training, team culture, and other elements.
+Within that checklist, identify opportunities for each department to tailor the process to its needs for specialized training, team culture, and other elements.

-Then take your onboarding champion and his or her first cohort of new hires on a tour to spread the enthusiasm and replicate their successes.
+Then take your champion and his or her first cohort of new hires on a tour to spread the enthusiasm and replicate their successes.

-Commit to Great Onboarding
+Commit to a Great "Welcome Aboard" Experience

 Great onboarding programs encompass much more than a one-day or even one-week orientation.
 They can last 90 days or even a year.
 And they involve HR, executives, hiring managers, and new hires and create a strong sense of belonging and purpose.

-With a solid commitment, your onboarding program can become a true differentiator, energizing the employees you hire today and attracting the talent you will need in the future.
+With a solid commitment, your program can become a true differentiator, energizing the employees you hire today and attracting the talent you will need in the future.